kubernetes/website/content/en/docs/concepts/overview/_index.md

 - mikedanese
 title: "Overview"
 description: >
-  Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+  Kubernetes is a portable, extensible and open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 content_type: concept
 weight: 20
 card: